 These are smaller mountains, between 2500 and 3000 feet high, and there are 220 of them.
 Although not quite as tall as the Munros, and not as much of a target for ‘baggers’ the Corbetts offer a similar challenge to walkers and climbers.

 The Grahams are the smallest, between 2000 and 2500 feet high, named after Fiona Graham who published her list of 224 mountains in 1992.
 Although less of a challenge than Munros and Corbetts, these mountains are ideal for the not too experienced.

 Although the mountains of Scotland are not great in height, in comparison to the Alps, for instance, climbing and walking can be treacherous through exposure to Atlantic weather conditions.
 Our weather is changeable.
 You can be basking in sunshine one minute, and facing heavy rain and strong winds the next.
 (Quite normal).

 With this in mind, caution is the order of the day, and proper clothing, especially footwear, is essential.
-You’ll find great deals on Outdoor Clothing & Accessories to guarantee you complete warmth and safety.
+You’ll find good deals on Outdoor Clothing & Accessories.

 In addition to hillwalking in Scotland, there are many coastal and woodland walking festivals.
 See the Scotland Walking Events page for links to some of the most popular on the calendar.
 The longest, and most popular and challenging walk in Scotland is the West Highland Way, from Milngavie to Fort William, a distance of 95 miles.